-Within the Physics major, you may select from three concentrations:
+Within the Physics major, you may select from three options:

-PHYSICS CONCENTRATION:
+PHYSICS MAJOR:

-This program is designed to provide a rigorous introduction to the concepts of physics through a mix of theoretical and experimental coursework which will prepare students for graduate studies, a career in engineering or applied physics.
+This program is designed to provide a rigorous introduction to the concepts of physics through a mix of theoretical and experimental coursework, which will prepare students for graduate studies, a career in engineering or applied physics.

-BIOLOGICAL PHYSICS CONCENTRATION:
+PHYSICS MAJOR WITH BIOPHYSICS CONCENTRATION:

-This program provides students with an interdisciplinary introduction into the field of biological physics designed to prepare students for graduate work in biophysics or biomedical engineering.
+This program provides students with an interdisciplinary introduction into the field of biophysics designed to prepare students for graduate work in biophysics or biomedical engineering.
 The program combines mathematics, physics and biology in an unusual and exciting opportunity for undergraduates.

-PHYSICS EDUCATION CONCENTRATION:
+PHYSICS MAJOR WITH A MINOR IN EDUCATION:

-The Physics Education program is a physics degree combined with a Teacher Certification in Secondary Education for Physics.
-This concentration includes the Secondary Education minor.
+The Physics Education program is a physics degree combined with a Teacher Licensure in Secondary Education for Physics which includes the Education minor.
 The focus is on fundamental physics combined with educational theory.